MelGerceker/anniversary_gift/README.md

 There are also some features to make the creation of this page easier.
 - Upload Map: Select a custom map image from user's device.
 - Reset Map: Revert to default map in assets folder.
 - Edit Mode: Double-click a pin to move it.
 Use "Copy Updated Data" to export new positions (not saved locally).
+The exported data can be pasted into `Personalize/restaurant.js`.

 A screenshot of the general overview:
 <img width="1917" height="892" alt="image" src="https://github.com/user-attachments/assets/88c75b51-4076-4840-bffa-69446a0e4cfd" />